-- 1. Press the power button on the DRIVESAFE tester. - When READY is displayed, press the power button in this sequence: Sequence: (CLICK) - (CLICK) - (PRESS AND HOLD FOR 5 SECONDS) - 3.
-The backlight flashes amber (it may flash up to seven times) count the number of flashes.

-4. Press the power button as many times as the backlight flashed.
+- 1. Press the power button on the DRIVESAFE breath alcohol tester. - When READY is displayed at the bottom of the DRIVESAFE tester screen, press the power button quickly in this sequence (the tester beeps with each click): (CLICK) - (CLICK) - (PRESS AND HOLD FOR 5 SECONDS) - 3.
+The backlight flashes amber; count the flashes for the next step. - Press the power button as many times as the backlight flashed.
+UEt is displayed.